 Stress is an emotion everyone experiences at some point.
 Your way of responding to stress can also affect others in your family.
 To take care of your family and others, you must first take care of yourself.Family Stress

-Educators have unique responsibilities and requirements regarding how to plan for an emergency or natural disaster.
-Learn more and begin planning what to do before, during, and after a severe environmental event or disaster.Emergency Preparedness and Response Resources
+Educators have unique responsibilities and requirements regarding emergency preparedness.
+Learn more and begin planning what to do before, during, and after emergencies, a crisis, or disasters.Emergency Preparedness and Response Resources

 4-H Youth Development with Nebraska Extension empowers youth to reach their full potential while working and learning in partnership with caring adults.
 4-H offers several programs for school-aged youth, including after-school programs.
 Professional development and activities offered are intended to enrich staff and student knowledge while offering hands-on experiences.
 School enrichment programs can be offered during the school day or tailored to fit your specific timeframe.

-The Learning Child team with Nebraska Extension supports adults who play a role in young children’s lives by providing information and resources about early child development.
+The Early Childhood team with Nebraska Extension supports adults who play a role in young children’s lives by providing information and resources about early child development.
 Adults play a significant role in setting the stage for young children's lifelong learning, discovery, and success.
-The Learning Child team is committed to working with you to support the development of young children in your care.
+The Early Childhood team is committed to working with you to support the development of young children in your care.

-This project was made possible by the thoughtful contributions and collaboration between Nebraska Extension’s Learning Child and 4-H Youth Development teams.
+This project was made possible by the thoughtful contributions and collaboration between Nebraska Extension’s Early Childhood and 4-H Youth Development teams.
 Nebraska Extension is your trusted source for disaster-related information.
-Our Learning Child and 4-H campus and county-based experts are ready to help you get the answers you need to support children, youth, and the adults in their lives during life-changing events.
+Our Early Childhood and 4-H campus and county-based experts are ready to help you get the answers you need to support children, youth, and the adults in their lives during life-changing events.